tsyesika/p/README.md

 That's because you don't have the modules you need to, please run:
 ```
 $ virtualenv . && . bin/activate
-$ pip install -r requirements.txt
+$ pip install --editable .
 ```

-(everytime you wish to use p you will have to do `. bin/activate` this is until you have the dependecies installed on your system).
+(everytime you wish to use p you will have to do `. bin/activate` this is until you have the dependencies installed on your system).

-You will also *need* to use `python p <command>` until you install the dependences in your real enviroment (not in a virtual one).

 Configure